Seguam Island

 Seguam Island (Saĝuugamax; Остров Сигуам) is a small volcanic island in the Andreanof Islands group in the Aleutian Islands of Alaska.
 The island is mountainous and oval shaped with a land area of 80.04 sqmi.
 It is 16 mi long and 6.8 mi wide.

+Population

 The 2000 census reported a population of one person.

+Geography

 The island consists of several overlapping stratovolcanoes, and it contains two calderas each with central volcanic cones.
+On March 6, 1977 USCGC Mellon WHEC 717 spotted a volcanic eruption just a few hours old on Seguam Island in the Aleutian chain.
 About 10 historical eruptions have been recorded since the late 18th century, the most recent in 1993.
-All recent activity has occurred at Pyre Peak, the cone within the western caldera and the highest point on the island, and has produced explosive eruptions and basaltic lava flows.
+On recent activity has occurred at Pyre Peak, the cone within the western caldera and the highest point on the island, and has produced explosive eruptions and basaltic lava flows.